Directed and multi-directed animals on the king's lattice: Enumeration of multi-directed animals

 with $\mu = 1/\rho_M = 6.475...$.
 Moreover, the average number of sources and the average width of the multi-directed animals of area~$n$ grow linearly with~$n$. \end{corollary}

-\begin{proof} The corollary stems from the fact that the class of multi-directed animals follows a supercritical sequence schema.
-In particular, \cite[Theorem~V.1]{flajolet} gives the estimate of $M_n$ and shows that to decompose a connected heap of total length~$n$ all the way to a pyramid, a linear number of Nordic decompositions is needed on average.
-Since every decomposition adds at least one minimal polymer and one to the width of the heap, the average number of sources and the average width of the multi-animals are also linear. \end{proof}
+\begin{proof} This result stems from the fact that the class of multi-directed animals follows a \emph{supercritical sequence schema} as a consequence of Theorem~\ref{thm:multi-asympt}.
+In particular, \cite[Theorem~V.1]{flajolet} gives the estimate of $m(n)$ and shows that to decompose a connected heap of size~$n$ all the way to a pyramid, a linear number of Nordic decompositions is needed on average.
+Since every Nordic decomposition adds at least one minimal segment and one to the width of the heap, the average number of sources and the average width of the multi-animals are also linear. \end{proof}